 The great news is, each time we eat, we have an opportunity to choose a better future for ourselves and for the world’s children.
 And in addition, by adopting a plant-centered diet, we’ll also be healthier, live longer, and save money on health care costs down the line.
 That’s a great deal—for each of us, our families, our fellow citizens, and the planet.

 - Eating fully plant-based can cut our personal GHG emissions “foodprint” in half.
 If you need some recipe inspiration, check out The Food Monster App—just put in your favorite veggies and get dozens of simple, hearty, satisfying recipes so delicious you’ll never miss the meat.

 - When on the go, choose plant-based restaurants and menu items to get fresh inspiration.
 Encourage your local favorite restaurants to add delicious plant-based meals to the menu.
-Use the Happy Cow App to find plant-based restaurants around the world.
+Use the to find plant-based restaurants around the world.